Want to help out or contribute?

 TMS (interntal standard) 123 (130.4)

-Re-run targets::tar_visnetwork() (Ctrl-Shift-P, then type “targets visual”) to see that it now detects the connections between the pipeline targets.
-Now, run targets::tar_make() (Ctrl-Shift-P, then type “targets run”) again to see everything re-build!
-Last things are to re-style using the Palette (, then type “style file”), then commit the changes to the Git history before moving on.
+Rerun targets::tar_visnetwork() using the Palette (Ctrl-Shift-P, then type “targets visual”) to see that it now detects the connections between the pipeline targets.
+Then, run targets::tar_make() with the Palette (Ctrl-Shift-P, then type “targets run”) again to see everything re-build!
+Last things are to re-style using the Palette (Ctrl-Shift-P, then type “style file”), then commit the changes to the Git history before moving on with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).
 Then push your changes up to GitHub.

-Like with {renv}, sometimes you need to start from the beginning and clean everything up because there’s an issue that you can’t seem to fix.
-In this case, {targets} has a few functions to help out.
+Sometimes you need to start from the beginning and clean everything up because there’s an issue that you can’t seem to fix.
+In this case, targets has a few functions to help out.
 Here are four that you can use to delete stuff (also described on the targets book):

 tar_invalidate()